-x = 1+3\(Nmax - Nd)/(Nmax - Nmin) where x is the grade to be calculated, Nmax is the highest possible grade, Nmin is the highest passing grade, and Nd is the actual grade; in this calculation, the grade to be calculated is only given to one decimal place and is not adjusted to fit the grading scale given in § 16.
-Evidence of calculation is permitted in the certificate.
+where x is the grade to be calculated, $N{max}$ is the highest possible grade, $N{min}$ is the highest passing grade, and $N_d$ is the actual grade; in this calculation, the grade to be calculated is only given to one decimal place and is not adjusted to fit the grading scale given in § 16.

+- Evidence of calculation is permitted in the certificate.
 The Board of Examiners makes all decisions concerning the conditions for giving credit in agreement with the subject representative for the relevant subject.
 If the application for recognizing credit points is rejected, the person affected can request from the university governance a revision of the decision within a deadline of four weeks after notification of refusal.
-The university governance makes a recommendation to the Board of Examiners on which future action to take regarding the request.

-(3) Credit transfer requests are to be submitted to the board of examiners as soon as possible following enrolment and in any event prior to registering for the relevant module.
+The university governance makes a recommendation to the Board of Examiners on which future action to take regarding the request. - (3) Credit transfer requests are to be submitted to the board of examiners as soon as possible following enrolment and in any event prior to registering for the relevant module.

-§ 9 Examination Dates, Announcement of Examination Dates and of Examiners
+Examination Dates, Announcement of Examination Dates and of Examiners

 - (1) The module examinations take place at the end of each respective module.
-A further examination date can be set at the beginning of the following semester. - Each respective examiner determines the examination date and the deadline in which written work that will be graded must be submitted.
+A further examination date can be set at the beginning of the following semester. - (2) Each respective examiner determines the examination date, the deadline in which written work that will be graded must be submitted, the examination form if it is not predetermined in the annex and the duration of the examination.
 Normally, these dates are made public at the beginning of each respective semester.
 A change in examiners at short notice is only permitted for very compelling reasons. - (3) Registration for individual examinations takes place within each deadline that has been publicly announced according to the process determined by the Board of Examiners.